belka09/decision-tree-ts/README.md

 ## Bugs and Issues

 If you encounter any bugs or have questions, please submit an issue on the project's [GitHub Issues](https://github.com/belka09/decision-tree-ts/issues) page.

+## Interview questions

+For more information on designing a multi-tenant SaaS platform, check out our [Interview Questions and Answers](INTERVIEW_QUESTIONS.md) document.

 ## Author